LUKi

 How this is different from group chat in ChatGPT or Replika.

-Most assistants treat AI as a tool you summon — you tap a button, ask, and the tool answers.
+Most assistants treat AI as a tool you summon.
+You tap a button, ask, and the tool answers.
 The conversation ends when you close the screen.

 If you want to see the full feature-by-feature comparison, the LUKi vs Replika and LUKi vs ChatGPT pages line them up side by side.

-Group chats are a Pro feature.
+Group chats are an Eternal feature.

 See pricing